lamyae-d/open-scholarship-project/README.md

 ## Why This Dataset

-This dataset was selected because it provides rich and well-structured metadata suitable for cultural heritage research.
+This dataset was selected because it provides extensive metadata suitable for cultural heritage research and digital humanities analysis.

-The collection allows researchers to explore museum objects through multiple dimensions, including:
+The collection allows researchers to investigate museum objects through multiple dimensions, including cultural affiliation, artist information, object classification, departmental organization, historical period, and acquisition history.

-- Culture
-- Artist nationality
-- Department
-- Classification
-- Historical period
-- Accession information

-The dataset is particularly valuable for Digital Humanities research because it combines cultural, historical, and institutional information in a machine-readable format suitable for computational analysis.
+The dataset is particularly valuable because it combines cultural, historical, and institutional information in a structured and machine-readable format that supports computational analysis.

 ---

 ## Analytical Approach

-The project uses museum metadata as a source for investigating patterns of cultural representation.
+This project uses museum metadata as a source for investigating patterns of cultural representation.

-The analysis focuses on the following metadata dimensions:
+The analysis focuses on how French artistic heritage is represented through metadata fields that describe:

-- Culture
+- Cultural identity
-- Artist Nationality
+- Artist identity
-- Department
-- Classification
+- Institutional categorization
-- Object Name
+- Object classification
-- Accession Year
+- Acquisition history

-These variables were selected because they provide insights into how French heritage is represented within the museum collection and how institutional collecting practices have evolved over time.
+The project combines exploratory data analysis, descriptive statistics, and visualization techniques to identify patterns within the collection.

 ---

 ## Metadata Used

-The following metadata fields were selected for analysis:
+The following metadata variables were selected for analysis:

 - Culture
 - Artist Nationality